 On June 11, 2009, Kurt Mussina, former Senior Vice President, Sales and Marketing, for Freedom-2, Inc., instituted a lawsuit in the Superior Court of New Jersey, captioned Mussina v.
-Freedom-2, Inc., et al., against, inter alia, Freedom-2, Inc., Freedom-2 Holdings, Inc. and Nuvilex seeking payment of certain severance monies he argues are due to him under the terms of his previous employment agreement and subsequent severance agreement.
-Mr. Mussina's claim, exclusive of costs and fees, seeks approximately \$175,000.00 in unpaid severance.
-The Company disputes the basis for Mr. Mussina's entitlement to such severance payments, as well as the amount claimed due, and is defending itself against this litigation.
+Freedom-2, Inc., et al., against, inter alia, Freedom-2, Inc., Freedom-2 Holdings, Inc. and Nuvilex seeking payment of certain severance monies he argues are due to him under the terms of his previous agreements with Freedom2, Inc. and Freedom2 Holdings, Inc..
+Mr. Mussina seeks payment of approximately \$175,000.00 he claims are due under these agreements, along with costs and fees associated with the lawsuit.
+The Company disputes the basis for Mr. Mussina's entitlement to such payments, as well as the amount claimed due, and is defending itself against this litigation.